HZloto/warehouse-management/README.md

 # warehouse-management
 <b>This Python script helps manage stock inventory for a woodworking company.
-It supports adding, removing, displaying and saving locally a report on stocks available in a warehouse.
+It supports adding, removing, displaying and saving a report on stocks available in a warehouse.
+The user has the possibility to request the state of the whole inventory or a stock in particular. </b>
-Functionalities</b>

 <h1>How to use</h1>